Education services guidelines

 We consider the childcare or preschool service to be responsible for providing the care that is appropriate to your client's development and capabilities.

-We can only pay for education support services in post-compulsory institutions where your client requires more support than is normally available through the Disability Liaison Officer at the institution.
+We can only help pay for education support services in post-compulsory institutions where your client requires more support than is normally available through the Disability Liaison Officer at the institution.

-When your client attends a special school as a result of their transport accident injuries, we can pay for:
+When your client attends a special school as a result of their transport accident injuries, we can help pay for:

 - The additional funding for education support services (the Educational Support Allocation) assessed by the Educational Needs Questionnaire (ENQ).
 The Educational Support Allocation is part of the school's global budget and includes services provided by therapists employed by the school.